awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
 Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume, and Amazon EBS delivers the provisioned performance 99\.9 percent of the time\.

-`io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.
+`io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of twovolume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.

-Provisioned IOPS SSD `io1` volumes are available for all Amazon EC2 instance types\.
-Provisioned IOPS SSD `io2` volumes are available for all EC2 instances types, with the exception of R5b\.
+Provisioned IOPS SSD `io1` and `io2` volumes are available for all Amazon EC2 instance types\.
+Provisioned IOPS SSD `io2` volumes attached to R5b instances run on EBS Block Express\.
+For more information, see [`io2` Block Express volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#io2-block-express)\.

+**Considerations for `io2` volumes**

++ Keep the following in mind when **launching instances with `io2` volumes**:
+  + If you launch an `R5b` instance with an `io2` volume, the volume automatically runs on [Block Express](#io2-block-express), regardless of the volume’s size and IOPS\.
+  + You can't launch an instance type that does not support [Block Express](#io2-block-express) with an `io2` volume that has a size greater than 16 TiB or IOPS greater than 64,000\.
+  + You can't launch an `R5b` instance with an encrypted `io2` volume that has a size greater than 16 TiB or IOPS greater than 64,000 from an unencrypted AMI or a shared encrypted AMI\.
+In this case, you must first create an encrypted AMI in your account and then use that AMI to launch the instance\.
++ Keep the following in mind when **creating `io2` volumes**:
+  + If you create an `io2` volume with a size greater than 16 TiB or IOPS greater than 64,000 in a Region where [Block Express](#io2-block-express) is supported, the volume automatically runs on Block Express\.
+  + You can't create an `io2` volume with a size greater than 16 TiB or IOPS greater than 64,000 in a Region where [Block Express](#io2-block-express) is not supported\.
+  + If you create an `io2` volume with a size of 16 TiB or less and IOPS of 64,000 or less in a Region where [Block Express](#io2-block-express) is supported, the volume does not run on Block Express\.
+  + You can't create an encrypted `io2` volume that has a size greater than 16 TiB or IOPS greater than 64,000 from an unencrypted snapshot or a shared encrypted snapshot\.
+In this case, you must first create an encrypted snapshot in your account and then use that snapshot to create the volume\.
++ Keep the following in mind when **attaching `io2` volumes** to instances:
+  + If you attach an `io2` volume to an `R5b` instance, the volume automatically runs on [Block Express](#io2-block-express)\.
+It can take up to 48 hours to optimize the volume for Block Express\.
+During this time, the volume provides `io2` latency\.
+After the volume has been optimized, it provides the sub\-millisecond latency supported by Block Express\.
+  + You can't attach an `io2` volume with a size greater than 16 TiB or IOPS greater than 64,000 to an instance type that does not support [Block Express](#io2-block-express)\.
+  + If you detach an `io2` volume with a size of 16 TiB or less and IOPS of 64,000 or less from an `R5b` instance and attach it to an instance type that does not support [Block Express](#io2-block-express), the volume no longer runs on Block Express and it provides `io2` latency\.
++ Keep the following in mind when **modifying `io2` volumes**:
+  + You can't modify an `io2` volume and increase its size beyond 16 TiB or its IOPS beyond 64,000 while it is attached to an instance type that does not support [Block Express](#io2-block-express)\.
+  + You can't modify the size or provisioned IOPS of an `io2` volume that is attached to an `R5b` instance\.

+**Performance**
 Provisioned IOPS SSD volumes can range in size from 4 GiB to 16 TiB and you can provision from 100 IOPS up to 64,000 IOPS per volume\.
 You can achieve up to 64,000 IOPS only on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.
 On other instance families you can achieve performance up to 32,000 IOPS\.
 The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1 for `io1` volumes, and 500:1 for `io2` volumes\.
 For example, a 100 GiB `io1` volume can be provisioned with up to 5,000 IOPS, while a 100 GiB `io2` volume can be provisioned with up to 50,000 IOPS\.
 On a supported instance type, the following volume sizes allow provisioning up to the 64,000 IOPS maximum:
 + `io1` volume 1,280 GiB in size or greater \(50 × 1,280 GiB = 64,000 IOPS\)
 + `io2` volume 128 GiB in size or greater \(500 × 128 GiB = 64,000 IOPS\)